EventStore/documentation/docs/tutorials/Encryption-At-Rest.md

 ### Summary

-By following this tutorial, you have successfully configured and enabled Encryption-At-Rest in EventStoreDB.
+By following this tutorial, you have successfully configured and enabled Encryption-At-Rest in KurrentDB.
 This encryption setup ensures that your chunk files are securely encrypted, protecting your data from potential disk-based attacks.